top of page

 If sleep-disordered breathing or obstructive sleep apnea is suspected, medical evaluation is essential.
 Pediatric myofunctional therapy supports functional muscle patterns but does not replace medical diagnosis or treatment.

-What Contributes to Tongue Thrust & Mouth Breathing?
+Tongue Thrust & Mouth Breathing?

 Orofacial myofunctional disorders are typically multifactorial.